bitstreamout/script.kodi.denon.control/README.md

 ## Which devices are supported?

 All Denon 2015 AV Receivers should be supported.
 I have tested this with an AVR-X6200W.
+And only Denon AV Receivers and Amplifiers which provide a Web-Interface.

 ## Does this addon have any dependencies?